Two-Dimensional Kolmogorov Complexity and Validation of the Coding Theorem Method by Compressibility: Validation of the Coding Theorem Method by Compressibility

 One can think of an improvement in resolution of $K_{m,2D}(c)$ for growing space-time diagrams of cellular automaton by taking the $\log_2(n)$ of the sum of the arrays where $n$ is the number of repeated arrays, instead of simply adding the complexity of the image patches or arrays.
 That is, one penalizes repetition to improve the resolution of $K_{m,2D}$ for larger images as a sort of ``optical lens".
 This is possible because we know that the Kolmogorov complexity of repeated objects grows by $\log_2(n)$, just as we explained with an example in Section~\ref{kolmo}.
 Adding the complexity approximation of each array in the partition matrix of a space-time diagram of an ECA provides an upper bound on the ECA Kolmogorov complexity, as it shows that there is a program that generates the ECA evolution picture with the length equal to the sum of the programs generating all the sub-arrays (plus a small value corresponding to the code length to join the sub-arrays).
 So if a sub-array occurs $n$ times we do not need to consider it's complexity $n$ times but $\log_2(n)$.
 Taking into account this, Eq.~\ref{eqeca} can be then rewritten as:

-Where $r_u$ are the different square arrays in the partition matrix $\{c^t\}_{d\times d}$ and $n_u$ the multiplicity of $r_u$, that is the number of repetitions of $d\times d$-length patches or square arrays found in $\{c^t\}$.
-From now on we will use $K^\prime$ for squares of size greater than 3 and it may be denoted only by $K$ or BDM for \emph{Block decomposition method}.
-BDM has recently been applied successfully to measure the Kolmogorov complexity of complex networks~\cite{zenilphysicaA}.
+Where $r_u$ are the different square arrays in the partition $\{c^t\}_{d\times d}$ of the matrix $c^t$ and $n_u$ the multiplicity of $r_u$, that is the number of repetitions of $d\times d$-length patches or square arrays found in $c^t$.
+From now on we will use $K^\prime$ for squares of size greater than 3 and it may be denoted only by $K$ or by BDM standing for \emph{Block decomposition method}.
+BDM has now been applied successfully to measure, for example, the Kolmogorov complexity of graphs and complex networks~\cite{zenilphysicaA} by way of their adjacency matrices (a 2D grid) and was shown to be consistent with labelled and unlabelled (up to isomorphisms) graphs.

 Now complexity values of $K^\prime_{m,2D_{d\times d}}$ range between 70 to 3K bits with a mean program-size value of about 1K bits.
-The classification of ECA, according to Eq.~\ref{newecaeq}, is presented in Fig.~\ref{newecaeq}.
-There is an almost perfect agreement with a classification by lossless compression length (see Fig.~\ref{allecaslog} and \ref{sample}) which makes even one wonder whether the Coding theorem method is actually providing more accurate approximations to Kolmogorov complexity than lossless compressibility for this objects length.
+The classification of ECA, according to Eq.~\ref{newecaeq}, is presented in Fig.~\ref{allecaslog}.
+There is an almost perfect agreement with a classification by lossless compression length (see Fig.~\ref{sample}) which makes even one wonder whether the Coding theorem method is actually providing more accurate approximations to Kolmogorov complexity than lossless compressibility for this objects length.
 Notice that the same procedure can be extended for its use on arbitrary images.
 We denominate this technique \emph{Block Decomposition Method}.
 We think it will prove to be useful in various areas, including machine learning as an of Kolmogorov complexity (other contributions to ML inspired in Kolmogorov complexity can be found in \cite{hutter}).

 Also worth notice that the fact that ECA can be successfully classified by $K_{m,2D}$ with an approximation of the Universal Distribution calculated from Turing machines (TM) suggests that output frequency distributions of ECA and TM cannot be but strongly correlated, something that we had found and reported before in \cite{zenilalgo} and \cite{zenil2007}.